-- Phase Two involves the initiation of a graduated exercise program.
-Under the direct oversight of the - 582 Club's medical staff, the player-patient should begin graduated cardiovascular exercise (e.g., - stationary bicycle, treadmill) and may also engage in dynamic stretching and balance training.
-The - duration and intensity of all activity may be gradually increased so long as the player-patient does not - increase or aggravate signs or symptoms while performing the activity and for a reasonable period - thereafter.
-If there is any increase or aggravation of signs or symptoms, the activity should be - discontinued.
-He may, however, attend regular team meetings and engage in film study. - Once the player-patient has demonstrated his ability to engage in cardiovascular exercise without an - increase or aggravation of signs or symptoms, he may proceed to the next Phase.
+Phase Two involves the initiation of a graduated exercise program.
+Under the direct oversight of the Club's medical staff, the player-patient should begin graduated cardiovascular exercise (e.g., stationary bicycle, treadmill) and may also engage in dynamic stretching and balance training.
+The duration and intensity of all activity may be gradually increased so long as the player-patient does not increase or aggravate signs or symptoms while performing the activity and for a reasonable period thereafter.
+If there is an increase or aggravation of signs or symptoms, the activity should be discontinued.
+He may, however, attend regular team meetings and engage in film study.
+At Phase Two, the player should be back to his baseline level of symptoms or the Team Physician reasonably determines that the symptoms are not related to concussion.

+Once the player-patient has demonstrated his ability to engage in cardiovascular exercise without an increase or aggravation of signs or symptoms, and his symptom burden is at or below his baseline, he may proceed to the next Phase.